willGraham01/ARC-DnD/character_creation/guide/race.md

 For his feat, Erik will take the "Dual Wielder" feat - he writes it's name down in the features and traits box, then copies the text from the feat onto his spare sheet of paper for reference.

 For his two +1 increases, Erik puts them into `TODO:FIX ME AFTER ARC INTRO SESSION`!

+Humans start with a speed of 30 (ft), which Erik records.

 Humans don't get any spellcasting abilities from their race, so Erik skips over this part.